Bo Hines

 Father-son.
 Co-founded Nxum Capital/Nxum Group together.
 Todd Hines is a partner at Nxum.
 Family business funded $1M MAGA Inc donation and Today Is America media venture.

-Bo Hines served as Executive Director of President's Council of Advisers on Digital Assets (Jan-Aug 2025), then joined Tether as Strategic Adviser (Aug 2025), then placed on XXI board as Tether designee (Dec 2025).
-Revolving door from White House crypto policy to Tether-controlled company.
+Bo Hines served as Executive Director of the President's Council of Advisers on Digital Assets (Jan-Aug 2025), then joined Tether as Strategic Adviser (Aug 2025), then was placed on the XXI board as a Tether designee (Dec 2025), a move from White House crypto policy to a Tether-controlled company.

 Hines served under Sacks as Executive Director of WH Crypto Council (Jan-Aug 2025).
 Sacks was WH AI and Crypto Czar (SGE).
 After resignation, Hines remained as SGE assisting Sacks on AI policy while simultaneously working for Tether.